-- Ask us in writing to reconsider our initial decision.
-You must: - a) Write to us within 6 months from the date of our decision; and - b) Send your request to us at: Member Appeal, Medical Mutual, P.O.
-Box 94580, Cleveland, OH 44101-4580; and - c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and - d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms.
+Ask us in writing to reconsider our initial decision.
+You must:

+a.
+Write to us within 6 months from the date of our decision; and b.
+Send your request to us at: Member Appeal, Medical Mutual, P.O.
+Box 94580, Cleveland, OH 44101-4580; and c.
+Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and d.
+Include copy of your insurance ID card, copies of documents that support your claim, such as a copy of your plans first appeal denial letter, physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms.